-Non-interest bearing Non-interest bearing Interest bearing at fixed
+Non-interest bearing Non-interest bearing

 Sensitivity Analysis

 Based on management's knowledge and experience of the financial markets, the Company believes the following movements are reasonably possible over a twelve month period:

 - i) The Company receives low interest rates on its cash balances and, as such, the Company does not have significant interest rate risk. - ii) The Company does not hold balances in foreign currencies to give rise to exposure to foreign currency risk.